event4u-app/data-helpers/starlight/src/content/docs/lite-dto/introduction.md

 ---
 title: Introduction to LiteDto
-description: Ultra-fast, minimalistic Data Transfer Objects for PHP 8.2+
+description: Ultra-fast, framework-agnostic DTOs with optional deep integration
 ---

-LiteDto is an **ultra-fast, minimalistic Data Transfer Object (Dto)** library for PHP 8.2+ that provides essential features with maximum performance.
+LiteDto is an **ultra-fast, minimalistic Data Transfer Object (Dto)** library for PHP 8.2+ that provides essential features with maximum performance. **Framework-agnostic** with optional deep integration for Laravel and Symfony – without framework lock-in.

 ## What is LiteDto?